rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

       <div style="height:3em"/>
    </div>

 5. Plot the four values of enclosed charge calculated above versus the radius of the Gaussian sphere.
-Then plot the equations found in parts 2. and 3 as a smooth line.
+Then plot the equations found in parts 2. and 3 as one or more smooth curves or lines.

    <div class="solutionstrue">
    {\bf Answer}: